How does Low-E Insulation compare?

 Other types of ‘foil’ insulations

-Bubble Wraps and Single layered products have an increased the risk of condensation forming on or in the product
+Bubble Wraps and Single layered products have an increased risk of condensation forming on or in the product.

-Glued and laminate products contribute to fire spread and the glues break down over time and the products de-laminate, especially when subjected to heat and cold the way insulation is.
+Glued and laminated products contribute to fire spread; the glues break down over time, and the products delaminate, especially when subjected to heat and cold, the way insulation is.

 Aluminium is an electrical conductor.
 Please use caution when working around electrical sources, including overhead power lines.

-Low-E should be stored on a flat dry surface in its bag, out of direct sunlight, until it is ready for installation.
+Low-E should be stored in its bag on a flat, dry surface, out of direct sunlight, until it is ready for installation.

 Multi Foil Insulation